kyleichan/academic-kickstart/content/post/apple_health/index.md

 ![Plot 50bpm](plot_50bpm.png)

-We can even zoom in further by setting the y-limit to 100 instead of 700.
+We can even zoom in further by setting the max value of y-axis to 100 instead of 700.
 This will truncate some of the taller bars but will give us a better view of the detail for the lower HR values.
 ```
 windows()
 hr_spread %>%